OpenSecuritySummit/oss2018/content/product-sessions/darktrace-api-and-elastic-stack.md

 ## What

-Share knowledge on incident handling with DarkTrace
+Share knowledge on DarkTrace alerts

 ## Outcomes